Ear barotraumaBarotitis media; Barotrauma; Ear popping - barotrauma; Pressure-related ear pain; Eustachian tube dysfunction - barotrauma

 Call your provider if you have barotrauma and new symptoms develop, especially:

-You can use nasal decongestants or antihistamines before altitude changes.
+You can use nasal decongestants (spray or pill form) before altitude changes.
 Try to avoid altitude changes while you have an upper respiratory infection or allergy attack.

-Talk to your doctor about using decongestants if you plan to scuba dive.
+Talk to your provider about using decongestants if you plan to scuba dive.